cryptodread/balanceofsatoshis-wrapper/README.md

 # Wrapper for Balance of Satoshis

-`balanceofsatoshis` is a Command line tool for working with LND balances.
+`balanceofsatoshis` is a Command Line tool for working with LND balances.
+This is considered a Power User LND Tool, and is not officially supported by Start9.

 ## Dependencies